Probate Q&A Series How does an incomplete beneficiary change on a life insurance policy affect probate and my rights as a beneficiary?

 • If the insurer accepted the incomplete change by mistake, you may receive proceeds but could face later claims if the true, valid beneficiary emerges.

 • If the insurer rejected the change, the policy pays according to the last valid designation.
-You can demand the insurer honor that designation or pay into court under N.C.
-Gen. Stat. § 58-33-5.
+You can demand the insurer honor that designation or file an appropriate civil action; an insurer may also seek interpleader in court if there are competing claims.

-• If no valid designation exists, proceeds pass to the estate and follow North Carolina’s probate codes.
-You then hold a potential heir or creditor status, depending on your relation to the decedent.
+• If no valid designation exists, proceeds are determined under the policy terms and, if payable to the estate, follow North Carolina probate law.
+You then may have rights as an heir, claimant, or other interested person depending on your relation to the decedent and the governing documents.

 2. Key Points to Understand